pocoproject/poco/MongoDB/README-ReplicaSet.md

 - **Host Discovery** - Parses hosts, passives, and arbiters arrays from hello responses
 - **Cross-Contamination Prevention** - Discovered hosts from mismatched replica sets are not added to topology
 - **Read Preference Support** - All 5 read preference modes with tag-based selection
-- **Round-Trip Time Measurement** - Tracks server latency for "nearest" read preference
+- **Round-Trip Time Measurement** - Tracks server latency (but not used for server selection, see limitations below)
 - **Server Error Tracking** - Maintains error state and messages for failed servers
 - **Automatic Failover** - Detects and recovers from server failures
 - **Mixed Server Type Validation** - Rejects incompatible server type combinations (Mongos+RS, Standalone+RS, multiple Standalones)